United States of America

 Hike the Stairway to Heaven

 The 'Haiku Stairs' in Oahu might be the most scenic hike in the world.
-Sadly climbing on it is illegal, and you need to go up the 10 mile long back route.
+Sadly climbing on it is illegal, so you need to go up the 10 mile long back route.

 Visit Kauai